Lactate Testing by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 Not necessarily.
 A high lactate level during vigorous exercise may indicate effective anaerobic energy production.
 The test’s context is essential for accurate interpretation.

-What Connection Exists Between Lactate and Recovery?
+What Is the Connection Between Lactate and Recovery?

 Absolutely.
 By monitoring lactate levels, athletes can adjust training loads to avert overtraining and minimise the likelihood of injury.